hrushikeshthule/Google-My-Business-Reviews/README.md

 Congratulations!
 Now you can show Google My Business Reviews.
-We have implemented it a website which is a <a href='https://www.lonavalacab.com'>Car Rental In Lonavala</a>
+We have implemented it in a website which is a <a href='https://www.lonavalacab.com'>Car Rental In Lonavala</a>